SahasT23/AdvancedC/README.md

 ∗ Linux kernel: process scheduling, memory management, and VFS.
 ∗ xv6: a teaching OS for understanding Unix-like systems in C.
 ∗ RTOS concepts: task scheduling and interrupt handling.

+-- Might need to remove Linux kernel and security stuff.
+Keep to OS levels.
+-- Will not spend too much time on this, as I will be mostly working in C++